vasyas/redux-entity-store/README.md

 ## Why

 In Redux your reducer can not change store state directly.
-Instead your write this:
+Instead, you write this:

 ```javascript
 case EDIT_TODO: